-The cost of your gas in the UAE will differ greatly depending on your supplier and usage.
+The cost of your gas in the UAE differs greatly depending on your supplier and usage.
 Each home is assessed individually, so speak to your SERGAS representative or Emirates Gas distributor to get an accurate quote.

 Reporting gas faults and carrying out gas repairs